 Culture

-HBC is committed to building a winning culture that informs our decisions and processes, empowers our associates to excel, and ultimately drives our business forward.
-We have four key principles that guide our organization every day:
+Hudson’s Bay Company (HBC) is committed to building an inclusive culture – one that informs our decisions and processes, empowers our associates to excel, and ultimately drives our business forward.

 Two baristas laughing togetherTwo baristas laughing together